1. Identifying Your Computer:

 5. Booting into FreeBSD:

-- While creating the initial account, it is recommended to add the user to the wheel group, this will allow the user to use the
+- While creating the initial account, it is recommended to add the user to the wheel group, this will give the user access to administrative commands.

 - NOTE: when you type in passwords in FreeBSD, the text will not appear on the screen, but will still be entered.